jxri-epicscape/raspberry-cd-player/README.md

 # Raspberry Pi HiFiBerry CD Player

-A full-featured CD and music library player built on a Raspberry Pi 4, with a portrait touchscreen, audiophile DAC output, joystick navigation, automatic metadata/album art fetching, and a web-based management interface.
+A full-featured CD and music library player built on a Raspberry Pi 4, with a portrait screen, audiophile DAC output, joystick navigation, automatic metadata/album art fetching, and a web-based management interface.

 ![Player running on Raspberry Pi with portrait display]